* Note that you may be using one of two editions of Geosystems: for convenience I will use abbreviations:

 Pollution is problematic because it can cause respiratory and other health problems in living organisms (like humans).

-Pollution can change the earth’s albedo (how much energy the earth absorbs or reflects).
-Particles of black soot have been discovered in the Arctic air (during winter and spring approaching levels in major cities).
-Because they absorb insolation effectively are producing a heating effect, causing substantial warming of Arctic environments.
-The effects are unknown, but could be considerable.
+Pollution also can change the earth’s albedo (how much energy the earth absorbs or reflects).
+Particles of black soot have been discovered in the Arctic air (during winter and spring approaching levels in major cities), and then are deposited in the Arctic environment.
+While white snow reflects insolation (resulting in little surface heating), dark particles absorb insolation, resulting in much heating..
+Because they absorb insolation effectively are producing a heating effect, this particulate matter is causing substantial warming of Arctic environments.

 Do you want to know how industries in your community are contributing to air pollution?